Ms-Meredith-McD/WorkDayScheduler/README.md

 4. When clicking on a timeblock, the user can enter an event
 5. When the user clicks the "save" icon, the text is saved in local storage
-6. When the page is refreshed, the saved events persist GIVEN I am using a daily planner to create a schedule
+6. When the page is refreshed, the saved events persist

 ## Installation
 No installation is needed to use this resource, simply follow the link to the webpage